 - Initial desktop hydrogeological risk assessment;

-- Liaison with the Department of Environment Regulation (DER);
+- Liaison with the Department of Water and Environment Regulation (DWER);

-- Intrusive hydrogeological investigation including aquifer property testing;
+- An intrusive hydrogeological investigation including aquifer property testing;

-- Intrusive geotechnical investigation in relation to the expansion of the waste management facility.
+- An intrusive geotechnical investigation concerning the expansion of the waste management facility;

 - Seasonal groundwater monitoring;